benjaminA202/Vocaddy/README.md

 It allows the user to learn new and smart sounding words in english, spanish and japanese, level up, achieve highscores, and more.

-Although I had the option to create a simple TicTacToe website, I decided to invest my time in something more meaningful that had the potential to generate revenue.
+Although I had the option to create a simple TicTacToe website, I decided to invest my time in something more meaningful to me that had the potential to generate revenue from the get-go.
 I took on the challenge of designing the entire user interface and design elements from scratch using Adobe Photoshop.

 I utilized my knowledge of HTML, CSS, and JavaScript to make the app responsive on 95% of Chrome Browser Screen Sizes.
 Leveraging my experience with JavaScript frameworks, I utilized ExpressJS for the backend.